-You don’t really need a bicycle for the other islands except for Honjima; the smaller ones can be visited by foot, on Shodoshima, you’ll need to be motorized, but that’s the next question.
+You don’t really need a bicycle for the other islands except for Honjima (you can rent bicycles right off the ferry).
+The smaller islands can and should be visited on foot.

 What is the best way to get around Shodoshima?